 Our partner network revenues are primarily generated using third party distribution networks to deliver pay-for-call, pay-for-click and cost-per-action advertisers' listings.
 The distribution network includes mobile and online search engine applications, directories, destination sites, shopping engines, third party Internet domains or websites, other targeted web and mobile-based content and offline sources.
 We generate revenue upon delivery of qualified and reported phone calls or click-throughs to our advertisers or to advertising services providers' listings.
 We pay a revenue share to the distribution partners to access their mobile, online, offline or other user traffic.
 We also generate revenue from cost-per-action services, which occurs when a user makes a phone call from our advertiser's listing or is redirected from one of our websites or a third party website in our distribution network to an advertiser and completes the specified action.
 Other revenues include our call provisioning and call tracking services, presence management services, campaign management services and outsourced search marketing platforms.
-The partner and other revenues decreased 24% from \$46.9 million for the quarter ended March 31, 2014 to \$35.7 million for the same period in 2015.
-The decrease was primarily due to a decrease in our pay-for-call revenues, due primarily to a decrease in national advertiser budgets primarily related to our arrangement with Allstate, and decreases in our pay-per-click listing revenues and presence management due to fewer advertisers utilizing our services and lower advertiser spend amounts on the pay-per-click listings.
+The partner and other revenues decreased 25% from \$46.5 million for the quarter ended June 30, 2014 to \$35.1 million for the same period in 2015.
+The partner and other revenues decreased 24% from \$93.4 million for the six months ended June 30, 2014 to \$70.8 million for the same period in 2015.
+The decreases were primarily due to a decrease in our pay-for-call revenues, primarily related to our arrangement with Allstate which was partially offset by increases in other national advertiser budgets, and decreases in our presence management revenues due to fewer advertisers utilizing our services.

 Our proprietary website traffic revenues are generated from our portfolio of owned websites which are monetized with pay-for-call or pay-per-click listings that are relevant to the websites, as well as other forms of advertising, including banner advertising and sponsorships.
 When an online user navigates to one of our websites and calls or clicks on a particular listing or completes the specified action, we receive a fee.
-We also generated revenue from domain name sales.
-Our proprietary website traffic and domain name revenues were \$3.6 million for the three months ended March 31, 2014 and \$6.9 million in the same period in 2015.
-Our proprietary website traffic and domain names revenues increased \$3.3 million primarily due to domain name sales of \$1.9 million for the three months ended March 31, 2014 and \$6.4 million for the same period in 2015.
-This increase was offset partially by a decrease in revenues for cost-per-actions from resellers related to our local search and directory websites.
+Our proprietary website traffic revenues decreased approximately 52% from \$522,000 for the three months ended June 30, 2014 to \$249,000 in the same period in 2015 and approximately 73% from \$1.7 million for the six months ended June 30, 2014 to \$469,000 for the same period in 2015.
+These decreases were due to decreases in revenues for cost-peractions due to lower budgets from resellers related to our local search and directory web sites.